Trump-backed Diehl wins Massachusetts GOP governor primary

 Galvin will face Republican Rayla Campbell in November.
 Campbell is also Black.

+In the Democratic three-way race for lieutenant governor, Salem Mayor Kim Driscoll defeated state Rep. Tami Gouveia of Acton and state Sen. Eric Lesser of Longmeadow.

-There are also contested races in the Democratic primary for auditor and in the Democratic and Republican races for lieutenant governor.
+There are also contested races in the Democratic primary for auditor and in the Republican races for lieutenant governor.

 None of the state’s nine incumbent Democratic U.S. House members is facing primary challengers.
-There are two contested Republican primaries in the 8th and 9th congressional districts.
+There were two contested Republican primaries in the 8th and 9th congressional districts.

 Follow AP for full coverage of the midterms at https://apnews.com/hub/2022-midterm-elections and on Twitter at https://twitter.com/ap_politics.